thewchan/uxf/py/README.md

 creating and passing your own `Format` object, you can change these to suit your needs.
 For `realdp`, `None` signifies use however many digits after the decimal point are needed for UXF ``real``'s (i.e., for Python ``float``'s);
-otherwise specif a value 0-15.
+otherwise specify a value 0-15.

+For example, if you had a UXF that held a table with, say, ten fields and you wanted the output to be one record per line, with ``real``s output with 3 decimal places, you could pass a format of `Format(wrap_width=None, realdp=3, max_fields_in_line=10)`.

 <a name="error-class"></a>
 #### Error